CC034/edge-optimized-ship-detection/README.md

 # edge-optimized-ship-detection
 Edge-Optimized Ship Detection uses YOLO and RCNN models to detect ships in port areas from aerial images.
 Optimized for edge devices, it ensures real-time performance with reduced latency.
 This repository includes data preprocessing, model training, and deployment scripts.

+This project tackles the real-world challenge of detecting ships in port areas using satellite imagery.
+Leveraging deep learning models like RCNN, the system is optimized for deployment on edge devices, enabling real-time image processing directly on the satellite.
+This approach ensures immediate detection and identification of ships, reducing the latency and bandwidth required for transmitting large amounts of data back to Earth.
+The project includes comprehensive data preprocessing, model training, and deployment scripts tailored for edge computing environments.

 # SHIP DETECTION

-This project focuses on detecting ships in aerial images using deep learning models.
+This focuses on detecting ships in aerial images using deep learning models.
 We utilized Mask R-CNN for high accuracy and real-time performance.
 Below is a detailed explanation of the key components and processes involved in this project.

 ## Contents